floatdrop/gulp-watch/README.md

 ### watch(glob, [options, callback])

-Creates watcher that will spy on files that were matched by `glob`.
+Creates watcher that will spy on files that were matched by `glob` which can be a [`node-glob`](https://github.com/isaacs/node-glob) string or array of strings.

 This function has two behaviors modes based on presence of `callback` argument: